ilmax/site/content/posts/k3s-raspberry-dns/index.md

 ### Record ownership

-To guarantee updates and deletions of ExternalDNS created records, ExternalDNS uses an ownership concept.
+To guarantee updates and deletions of only ExternalDNS created records, ExternalDNS uses an ownership concept.
 There are various configurable mechanisms to implement this ownership mechanism.
 By default, a TXT record is used, but other available options are for example AWS DynamoDB or AWS Service Discovery.
+This ownership has been implemented to make sure ExternalDNS won't modify/delete any of the other DNS records present in the same DNS zone.

-I will to stick with the default TXT configuration because it allows me to see in my DNS provider which records are created by ExternalDNS.
+I will stick with the default TXT configuration because it doesn't require any other service running and it also allows me to quickly see, in my DNS provider, which records are created by ExternalDNS and which ones aren't.

 ## Installation